-When you’re shopping Mara Hoffman’s designs, you can be content with the knowledge that you’re buying from a designer who knows what it takes to be sustainable in fashion.
+When you’re wearing one of Mara Hoffman’s designs, you can be content with the knowledge that you’re supporting a designer who knows what it takes to be sustainable in fashion.
 From regenerated nylon to hemp and organic cotton, great care has been taken to ensure that all of the materials in Hoffman’s portfolio are as responsible as possible.

 Hoffman founded her brand in 2000, but this major emphasis on sustainability has picked up speed in the last few years.